gyaneshhere/CrewAI/FinancialDataAnalysis/README.md

 - **Running the Script**: Execute `python main.py`` and input the company to be analyzed when prompted.
 The script will leverage the CrewAI framework to analyze the company and generate a detailed report.
 - **Key Components**:
   - `./main.py`: Main script file.
-  - `./stock_analysis_tasks.py`: Main file with the tasks prompts.
+  - `./datafetch.py`: Main file that fetches earing call transcript data.
-  - `./stock_analysis_agents.py`: Main file with the agents creation.
+  - `./llm.py`: Main file with the agents creation.
-  - `./tools`: Contains tool classes used by the agents.

 ## Using GPT 3.5
-CrewAI allow you to pass an llm argument to the agent construtor, that will be it's brain, so changing the agent to use GPT-3.5 instead of GPT-4 is as simple as passing that argument on the agent you want to use that LLM (in `main.py`).
+Agents allow you to pass an llm argument to the agent construtor, that will be it's brain, so changing the agent to use GPT-3.5 instead of GPT-4 is as simple as passing that argument on the agent you want to use that LLM (in `main.py`).
 ```python
 from langchain.chat_models import ChatOpenAI